matrix-org/matrix-spec-proposals/proposals/3289-rooms-v8.md

 Room version `8` upon being added to the specification shall be considered stable.
 No other room versions are affected by this MSC.
-Before room version `8` can enter the specification, MSC3083 needs complete its final comment period.
+Before room version `8` can enter the specification, MSC3083 needs to complete its final comment period.